“The best Belgian theme park… and the home of Kondaa!”

 Did you know that Walibi was once home to various Belgian cartoon heroes?
 One of them was Lucky Luke, a cowboy which lent his name to the park’s Far West village: Lucky Luke City.
 And although Walibi lost this license, the top attractions in this zone remind us of the past.
 These include Dalton Terror (an 80-metre free fall tower) and Calamity Mine.
 This mine train coaster is clearly inspired by Disney’s Big Thunder Mountain, but it’s considerably smaller.
 There’s 800 metres of track and the top speed is approximately 50 km/h.
 Despite those limited figures, Calamity Mine is an excellent family roller coaster.
 You once again shouldn’t expect the smoothest ride, but I don’t find that disturbing in this case.

-Psyké Underground is Walibi’s oldest operational roller coaster.
+Kondaa is the newest ride and Psyké Underground is Walibi’s oldest operational roller coaster.
 This ride has had two other names in the past and one thing is very clear: with every name change, an extra piece of the rails was covered.
 Psyké Underground should be the last name according to that philosophy, as it’s a totally indoor experience nowadays.
 Luckily, renovations didn’t make this attraction worse.
 The darkness is disorienting and Walibi added some nice lighting effects as well.
 Besides, Psyké Underground is still smooth and the backward loop creates a bizarre sense of adrenaline.
 That’s why I like this attraction a lot, but please Walibi… do something about that Chernobyl-like queue.

 In 2016, Walibi Belgium presented a world novelty that counts both as roller coaster and water attraction.
 We’re talking about Pulsar, a Power Splash by Mack Rides.
 What makes this attraction unique is its combination of forward and backward launches with a refreshing splash at the end.
 It requires a fairly complex technique and strict timing, but the result is stunning.
 Pulsar is a real treat for both spectators and passengers.
 The station building looks great and IMAscore composed an impressive soundtrack exclusively for Pulsar.
 The actual ride is short, but surprisingly intense.
 Those three launches feel much more powerful than they look and the final splash is literally gigantic.
 As a result, it’s possible to conclude your ride on Pulsar completely soaked.
 Nevertheless, we discovered that the 3rd row is a pretty safe place to remain mostly dry.
 Awesome attraction.